xmos/sw_usb_audio/doc/sw_audio.rst

 the firmware is configured with the CODEC as slave, it will also drive the word and bit clocks in this core as well.
-The word clocks, bit clocks and data are all derived from the incoming master clock (the output of the external clocking chip).
+The word clocks, bit clocks and data are all derived from the incoming master clock (typically the output of the external oscillator or PLL).
 The audio driver is implemented in the file ``audio.xc``.

 The audio driver captures and plays audio data over I2S.
 It also